 "It was an excellent event in virtually all areas.
 The increasingly cohesive group of repeat attendees really helps to build industry value through information sharing.”
 Safeguards G4S

-Currency Research is pleased to announce the following presenters for the 2017 Asia Cash Cycle Seminar in Bangkok.
+The following presenters shared their expertise at the 2017 Asia Cash Cycle Seminar in Bangkok.